open-hand/choerodon-framework/README.md

 ## Dependencies

-* spring-boot: 1.5.3.RELEASE
+* Spring Boot: 1.5.3.RELEASE
-* spring-cloud: Dalston.SR4
+* Spring Cloud: Dalston.SR4

 ## Reporting Issues
 If you find any shortcomings or bugs, please describe them in the  [issue](https://github.com/choerodon/choerodon/issues/new?template=issue_template.md).